ismaeldarawsha/Design-Doc/README.md

 snakemake data/genomes_flat --cores 4
 ```

 To download a small subsample (20 genomes) for faster testing, uncomment the second download_genomes rule included in the file then run the above code.
 This will create a smaller genome dataset that is useful for testing the pipeline.
+Alternatively, you can use the sample_data file provided.